tumtumtum/SwiftMulticastDelegate/README.md

 A clean and easy to use implementation of multicast delegates for Swift.

-Installation by adding "pod SwiftMulticastDelegate" to your podfile or simply by copying `MulticastDelegate.swift` into your project.
+Installation by adding "SwiftMulticastDelegate" to your Podfile and then importing SwiftMulticastDelegate in your source files.
+Alternatively you can simply copy `MulticastDelegate.swift` into your project.

 ### Declaring a delegate property